-- A23.
+A23.
 In addition, the auditor may design a test of controls to be performed concurrently with a test of details on the same transaction.
 Although the purpose of a test of controls is different from the purpose of a test of details, both may be accomplished concurrently by performing a test of controls and a test of details on the same transaction, also known as a dual-purpose test.
 For example, the auditor may design, and evaluate the results of, a test to examine an invoice to determine whether it has been approved and to provide substantive audit evidence of a transaction.
-A dual-purpose test is designed and evaluated by considering each purpose of the test separately. - A24.
+A dual-purpose test is designed and evaluated by considering each purpose of the test separately.

+A24.
 In some cases, the auditor may find it impossible to design effective substantive procedures that by themselves provide sufficient appropriate audit evidence at the assertion level.
 This may occur when an entity conducts its business using IT and no documentation of transactions is produced or maintained, other than through the IT system.
-In such cases, paragraph 8(b) requires the auditor to perform tests of relevant controls.
+In such cases, paragraph 8(b) requires the auditor to perform tests of controls that address the risk for which substantive procedures alone cannot provide sufficient appropriate audit evidence.